-With a $51,000 grant from FRAXA Research Foundation over 2017-2018, Dr. Craig Erickson is conducting a double-blind, placebo-controlled clinical trial of AZD7325 in adults ages 18-50 with Fragile X syndrome at Cincinnati Children’s Hospital.
+With a $51,000 grant from FRAXA Research Foundation, Dr. Craig Erickson conducted a double-blind, placebo-controlled clinical trial of AZD7325 in adults ages 18-50 with Fragile X syndrome.
 The compound is an investigational new drug from AstraZeneca which boosts GABA receptors.
 Dr. Erickson was able to secure $60,000 in matching funds from Cincinnati Children’s Hospital to fully fund this trial.

 Many studies have shown that the brain’s GABA system is impaired in Fragile X syndrome, and a number of medications that target GABA have shown promise for Fragile X. (See GABA and glutamate: the Yin and Yang of Fragile X.)